 - Muscle relaxants to lessen the muscle spasms

-- Using a mechanical ventilator if breathing assistance is required
+- Using a mechanical ventilator if breathing assistance is necessary

-- Physical therapy to prevent muscle contracture which is defined as permanent shortening or tightness of the muscles and tendons due to the continuous spasms.
+- Physical therapy to prevent muscle contracture which is permanent shortening or tightness of the muscles and tendons due to the continuous spasms.

 How long will it last?